 Are they good for investors?

-Stock splits may seem like a gift to some investors, but there is little evidence that you benefit in any meaningful way when a company splits its stock, even though it you now have more shares.
+Stock splits may seem like a gift to some investors, but there is little evidence that you actually benefit in any meaningful way when a company splits its stock, even though it you now have more shares.

 Here’s an example of what happens when a stock split takes place.
 Amalgamated Kumquats, Inc., which is currently priced at $80 per share, announces a 2-for-1 stock split.
-If you own 100 shares before the split worth $8,000, you will own 200 shares worth $8,000 after the split.
+If you own 100 shares before the split, worth $8,000, you will own 200 shares, but they're still worth $8,000, after the split.

 Your total investment value remains the same, because the market automatically marks down the price of the stock by the divisor of the split.
-The $80 per share price becomes $40 per share.
+The $80 per share price becomes $40 per share after the stock splits.

 In terms of what your holdings are worth, nothing changes.
 In terms of what the company is worth, nothing changes.
 So, why do it?

-- Perception – Some companies worry when the per share price gets too high that it will scare off some investors, especially small investors.
+- Perception: Some companies worry when their per-share price gets too high that it will scare off some investors, especially small investors.
 Splitting the stock brings the per share price down to a reasonable level that's within the purchasing range of many investors.

-- Liquidity: If a stock’s price rises into the hundreds of dollars per share, it may reduce the trading volume.
+- Liquidity: If a stock’s price rises into the hundreds of dollars per share, it may reduce the stock's trading volume.
 Increasing the number of outstanding shares at a lower per share price aids liquidity.

 Is It Good for Investors?